raystack/dagger/docs/reference/transformers.md

 * Transformation Class:
   * `io.odpf.dagger.functions.transformers.ClearColumnTransformer`
 * Contract:
-  * Mandatory post-processing here.
-After Selecting columns by SQL, you have to reselect by an internal source.
+  * After Selecting columns by SQL, you have to reselect by an internal source.
 Following transformation arguments can be passed:
     * `targetColumnName`: The field that needs to be cleared.
 * Functionality:
   * Allows clearing the specified column of data produced by the dagger.